 The actual plugin files are installed into %programfiles%\Corona when using the standard installation method, for example:

 You can use the instructions in this guide to override this default path to a user-specified one.
 This way, you can decide which specific files to load when starting 3ds Max (e.g. Corona Renderer 6 plugin files or Corona Renderer 7 plugin files).

 Step 1 - Install Corona Renderer

-- Download and install the newest version of Corona Renderer using the standard installation method in our universal installer.
+Download and install the newest version of Corona Renderer using the standard installation method in our universal installer.
 It has to be at least Corona Renderer 6 (the oldest supported version is 31.01.2020 daily build).

-- Use the "Unpack files" option in the installers of the Corona versions you would like to use to unpack the plugin files into any desired folders where they will be stored - see: How to install Corona Renderer manually using the "unpack files" option?
+Unpack the plugin files into any desired folders - see: How to install Corona Renderer manually using the "unpack files" option?

-The name of the variable is
+The name of the variable is:

 and it should be set to the sub-directory where CoronaMax_Release-<YEAR>.dll file is located after the unpacking.